-External and market-related risks

-Geopolitical risks and other external events

-BICO is exposed to external events such as geopolitical risks, natural disasters, terrorism, global economic downturn, and pandemics may adversely impact our business.
+External and market-related risks Geopolitical risks and other external events natural disasters, terrorism, global economic downturn, and pandemics may adversely impact our business.
 External factors such as geopolitical tensions and possible associated sanctions are risks that can lead to the imposition or escalation of trade controls, tariffs, taxes, or other restriction to market access, which could affect BICO's ability to expand in markets that have significant needs for the Group's products and solutions.